At military camps in the Myanmar jungle, doctors and students learn how to fire guns

 Fighting has intensified in the country's mountainous north and southeastern border areas following the coup.

-Armed clashed between the Myanmar military and another Karen armed group -- the Karen National Liberation Army -- has displaced about 40,000 people, according to the UN Office for the Coordination of Humanitarian Affairs (UNOCHA).
+Armed clashes between the Myanmar military and another Karen armed group -- the Karen National Liberation Army -- has displaced about 40,000 people, according to the UN Office for the Coordination of Humanitarian Affairs (UNOCHA).

 The military has conducted airstrikes and mortar shelling on KNLA bases and villages.
 Last week, the KNLA seized a military outpost in a jungle area close to the border with Thailand's Mae Hong Son province.